bennyLCK/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

+> [!WARNING]
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
+> * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without. specifying any tags after it.
+> * You can remove all the person’s tags by typing `t/` without specifying any tags after it.

+> [!IMPORTANT]
-* Editing the name of a person will change the name of contributors or interviewees in articles associated with the person (sharing the same name).
+> * Editing the name of a person will automatically update their names in articles referencing them as contributors or interviewees.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.